solo-system/solo-system.github.io/documentation/troubleshooting.md

   the field position, date and times of establishing recording, particularly if you are using multiple Solos.

-* Remember that the Solo software should be flashed onto each memory card before each time that it is inserted into the Solo.
+* Remember that the Solo Operating System Image (SOSI) should be flashed onto each memory card before each time that it is inserted into the Solo.

 * Try not to unplug the power cable to the Raspberry Pi unless necessary since it is a fragile connection.
 Instead, unplug the